HubGrep/hubgrep_documentation/README.md

     git submodule update --init --recursive

-(yea, working with submodules is a bit ugly, but readthedocs will do it automatically...)
+Working with submodules is a bit ugly, but readthedocs will do it automatically...

+> All instructions are meant for use in the project root, you never need to enter that submodule.

 ### Installing the requirements